Politics, Policy and Government

 PolicyMap is a geographic information system that lets users map, graph, and organize data relevant to neighborhood planning and economic revitalization.
 The site carries data on demographics, real-estate, crime, income, education, and jobs - over 4,000 indicators.
 Depending on the data, maps and reports can be focused on areas as small as block groups or census tracts, or as large as states.

-Political Constraint Index (Prof. Witold Heinsz and The Wharton School)
+Political Constraint Index (Witold Heinsz and The Wharton School, University of Pennsylvania)

 This site offers a dataset, in Access and Excel format, calculating a Political Constraint Index (POLCON) as a measure of political/economic risk associated with a country.
-A January 2006 release updates the data through 2004.
 Free registration required.

 Polling The Nations: The Ultimate Survey Database (UW-Madison Subscription) (ORS Publishing)